Yeuyo/Thesis/Hexahedral/Linear/ReadMe.md

 | Variable | Matrix Sizing | Format | Description |
 | --- | --- | --- | --- |
 | `d` | 3n * 1 | [d<sub>1</sub> d<sub>2</sub> ... d<sub>3n</sub>]<sup>T</sup> | Displacement at each degree of freedoms in m |

+## Files
+1. LinearHexahedral.m - The main MATLAB files to run the Linear Hexahedral FE analysis.
+2. cantilever_endload.m - A function file to provide a sample of input for the Linear Hexahedral FE analysis.